sodazone/ocelloids-services/guides/TESTING-ZOMBIENET.md

 The subscription API allows you to update your notification method.
 In this example, we will update the notification from type `log` to type `webhook`.

-You can use any web hook testing service, in the example below we are using [https://webhook.site](https://webhook.site).
+You can use any webhook testing service, in the example below we are using [https://webhook.site](https://webhook.site).

 Example request: